thetechnocrat007/django_blog/README.md

 <hr>

-### APIs
+### API Features:

 1. Authentication

 - Login
 - Logout
 - Signup

-2. Blogs
+2. Posts

 - Create
 - Update
 - Delete
 - List of all
-  - View of single blog with comments and likes
+- Get single post with all the comments with likes counts

-3. Comment
+3. Comments

-  - Comment in blog
+- Comment in post.
-  - Comment in comment
+- Comments in particular comment.

-4. Like
+4. Likes

-  - Like in blog
+- Likes in a post.
-  - Like in comment
+- Likes in a comment

 <hr>

 ### Coding Guidelines

+- Please fork current problem repository or use it as template and, add [@bhar4t](https://github.com/bhar4t), [@lokendra-smilebots](https://github.com/lokendra-smilebots) as collaborator while intializing repository in github. and follow the given timeline instructions from your mail.
+- The changes/commits will not be considered after timeline mentioned in your mail.
-- Please avoid any frameworks and libraries except ***Django REST framework***.
+- Please avoid any frameworks and libraries except **_Django REST framework_**.
-- Focus more on the ***Django REST framework*** side of the problem.
+- Focus more on the **_Django REST framework_** side of the problem.
 - You will be evaluated on
   - Modularity of Code
   - Security